 It’s that score differential that goes forward into your most 20 recent scores, of which the best eight are taken and averaged to find your handicap.

-Cue Gemma.
-“So they may have a lower adjusted gross score within their eight, but it’s actually the score differential that is used to calculate the best eight and our handicap index.
+You might have a lower adjusted gross score within your eight, but it’s really the score differential which is used to calculate the best eight and our handicap index.

-“There’s a misconception when people see a 75 and a 74 and the 75 is counting and the 74 isn’t.
-It could be for a number of reasons.
+If you see an 84 and and 83 on your scorecard, and the 84 is counting but the 83 isn’t, it could be for a number of reasons.

-Is there somewhere we can see that?
-Helpfully, there is.
-You can view it within your handicap record.
+You can view that within your handicap record, or on your WHS app.
 Click on your scores and take a look at Score Diff.

 Now you can take your two conflicting scores and, if it turns out the lower gross score has a higher score differential, that’s why it’s not counting.